0333 5330606

 The employee must show that they have mitigated their loss and will be expected to provide the employment tribunal with evidence that they have claimed state benefits and kept all paperwork in support of finding new work (eg online adverts, copies of any applications made for jobs and rejections).

-An employment tribunal can reduce awards for unfair dismissal if:
+An employment tribunal can reduce the compensatory award if:

 The material contained in this web page is provided for general purposes only and does not constitute legal or other professional advice.
 Appropriate legal advice should be sought for specific circumstances and before action is taken.